Stardust Resort and Casino: Opening and early years

 In 1969, Parvin-Dohrmann Corporation purchased the Stardust from Lodestar for nearly $40 million.
 Parvin-Dohrmann, based in Los Angeles, also operated the Fremont and Aladdin resorts in Las Vegas.
 Parvin-Dohrmann was renamed as Recrion Corporation in 1970, and Al Sachs was chosen as the new general manager for the Stardust, after serving as the casino manager there.
-During 1970, NASA loaned a moon rock to the Stardust for display in the resort.
+During 1970, NASA loaned a Moon rock to the Stardust for display in the resort.
 A fire broke out at the Stardust two weeks later.
-The moon rock was secured, and 500 people were evacuated.
+The Moon rock was secured, and 500 people were evacuated.
 A fireman was killed, and several guests had to be treated for smoke inhalation.
 Arson was ruled out as the cause of the fire, which began in a first-floor supply room full of flammable cleaning fluids.

 In 1972, hotel company Hyatt began negotiations to purchase Recrion and its properties.
 However, Recrion soon canceled plans to sell the Stardust.
 Allen Glick, a San Diego developer, purchased the Stardust in 1974, using money borrowed from the Teamsters Union Pension Fund.
 Glick made the purchase through his company, Argent Corporation.

-In 1975, concerns were raised that Argent executive Frank Rosenthal was involved in the company's casino operations, despite not being licensed.
+In 1975, concerns were raised that Argent executive Rosenthal was involved in the company's casino operations, despite not being licensed.
 In May 1976, the Nevada Gaming Control Board launched an investigation into a slot cheating operation at the Stardust, possibly dating back to 1968.
 Dozens of former and current employees were questioned as the board sought to determine their involvement in the operation.
 The investigation soon widened to look at Argent's other casino properties, leading to the discovery of a skimming operation at the resorts.
 It was among the city's biggest skimming scandals.
 Jay Vandermark, the Stardust's slot machine boss, oversaw the skimming.
 He disappeared once the operation was uncovered, and he was later presumed dead.
 Rosenthal was never charged in connection with the skimming.

 By 1978, a special grand jury was formed to investigate organized crime connections with the Stardust.
 Glick grew tired of state and federal investigations regarding his casinos, and he announced in June 1978 that he would lease out and eventually sell the Stardust.